IRS Airlines

 IRS Airlines Limited was an airline based in Abuja, Nigeria.
 It operated scheduled domestic passenger services.
 Its main base was Nnamdi Azikiwe International Airport.
 The airline was established in 2002 and started operations in March 2002.
 It ceased operations in 2013.
 The company slogan was Now you can go places.

 Destinations

-IRS operated services to the following domestic scheduled destinations as of February 2013.
+IRS operated scheduled services to the following domestic destinations as of February 2013.